Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Evaluation

 To investigate whether LLMs meet these two expectations, we evaluated the subject LLMs with three prominent bug-related tasks: bug prediction, localization, and repair.
 For this experiment, we used HumanEvalPack~\cite{muennighoff2023octopack}, a buggy version of \heval with the bugs developed and injected by humans.
 The dataset comes with a set of regression and error-revealing tests.

 We picked a model from each family and prompted them with the templates shown in Figure \ref{fig:prompt_bug_tasks}-a--\ref{fig:prompt_bug_tasks}-c.
-Similar to \approach, the prompt instructs LLMs for individual tasks with in-context examples.
+The prompt instructs LLMs for individual tasks with in-context examples.
 For the bug prediction, the prompt provides one buggy and one correct example.
-For bug localization and prediction, we provide only the buggy example.
-Prompt templates also include natural language specification, i.e., program docstring, and error-revealing test.
+For bug localization and prediction, it provides only the buggy example.
+Prompt templates also include the docstring and an error-revealing test.
 We instruct LLMs to explain the execution process of the program in the CoT.
 The rationale for this design decision is three-fold: (1) for the sake of fairness, we want the prompts between \approach and these tasks to be similar; (2) we wanted to see if instructed, LLMs can incorporate simulation execution into decision-making; and (3) we can check the CoT for further analysis of the results.
 We also prompted selected LLMs for execution simulation of the error-revealing tests used in bug-related tasks.

 Table~\ref{table:repair} shows the performance of models in these four tasks, and we also analyze the overlap between the successful cases of each task per individual LLM (Figure~\ref{fig:rq4-venn}).
 For stronger models, although small, we observe overlaps between the success cases.
 For example, \omini and Gemini-2.5-Pro can succeed in all four tasks on the $58.13\%$ and $48.13\%$ of \heval programs.
 For some weaker models, the overlap is negligible, close to zero.
 The overlap, even among the bug-related tasks, is minimal, which motivates deeper investigation into how LLMs succeed in these tasks.